-Young does can breed from 3 months of age however as the bunny is still a baby herself, she is likely to have still born kits and may not care for those who survive.
-Young bucks are ready to breed once their testicles have descended, also around 3 months.
+Young does (female bunnies) can breed from 3 months of age however as the bunny is still a baby herself, she is likely to have stillborn kits and may not care for those who survive.
+Young bucks (male bunnies) are ready to breed once their testicles have descended, also around 3 months.
 Pregnant does are ready to breed again as soon as their litter is born.
 The doe will lift her tail to show the buck that she is ready for him.
-Rabbits fall pregnant very easily.
-If you have rescued a rabbit from the street or the pet shop and she is not sterilized, then she will likely be pregnant.
-Never leave unsterilized male and female bunnies together.
+Does fall pregnant very easily.
+For this reason, never leave unsterilized male and female bunnies together.
+If get a bunny from the street or pet shop and she is not sterilized, then she is most likely pregnant.

 Kits are ready to breed from around 3 months.
 Males and females must be separated at this time.
 Males can be sterilized as soon as their testicles descend.
-Females can be sterilized from 5 months.
-Do not sterilize your mom bunny until at least 2 months after she finishes breast feeding.
+Females can be sterilized from 6 months.
+Do not sterilize your mom bunny until at least 2 months after she finishes breastfeeding.
 During breast feeding her blood vessels are enlarged making surgery risky and more painful.
 Remember to keep your doe away from fertile males until she has been sterilized.

 Your kits are ready for a new home from 8 weeks on or when they are weaned.
 Make sure you educate your adopting families about bunny ownership.
-Get assistance to sex your babies so that no mistakes are made with accidental breeding.
+Get assistance to gender check your babies from 7 weeks of age (before that, it is nearly impossible) so that no mistakes are made with accidental breeding.
 Try to home your babies in same sex pairs or threes.
 Buns are happiest with a friend.
 Remember, not all homes are equal.
 Be responsible.
 Do a home visit before you place your buns and make sure that the adopting family is well equipped for bunny ownership.

 Photo: Lyn Holm